top of page

 • A man who worked on its demolition crew contacted me on Facebook.
 He claimed that #3 showed the basement.
 However, as we communicated, he wrote that he saw a fleet of dump trucks fill the basement rooms with earth brought in from other construction sites during the demolition.
 After he realized that image #3 was taken almost a year later, he admitted that this underground structure could not have been part of GM's basement.

 • Image #3 was taken just four months before the casino broke ground.
-It clearly shows an 1150-foot-long F-shaped underground structure that had just been partially backfilled with soil.
+It shows an 1150-foot-long F-shaped underground structure that had just been partially backfilled with soil.
 This soil appears to have come from a mountain of earth previously covering its roof.

 Why is that the most obvious possibility?